Julianna Sandholm-Bark, PhD

 Faculty, French

-Lucie Cardinaux teaches French and is academic advisor at Webster Geneva Campus.
-She holds a Master of Arts in French as a Foreign Language, as well as a Master of Arts in Translation and Interpretation, both from the University of Geneva.
-She has taught at the University of Geneva in a linguistic program for refugees for a few years before teaching at Webster.
+Lucie Cardinaux teaches French and serves as an academic advisor at Webster Geneva Campus.
+She holds a Master of Arts in French as a Foreign Language and a Master of Arts in Translation and Intercultural Communication, both from the University of Geneva.
+Swiss and French, she brings a multicultural perspective to her teaching, incorporating cultural insights that enrich classroom discussions.

 Peter Carson, JD